Mercedes-Benz SK

-The trucks of the Mercedes-Benz series Schwere Klasse (SK, for "heavy class") were produced from 1989 through 1998, when they were succeeded by the new Mercedes-Benz Actros truck.
+The trucks of the Mercedes-Benz series Schwere Klasse (SK, for "heavy class") were produced from 1989 through 1998, when they were succeeded by the Mercedes-Benz Actros.
 The Mercedes Benz SK, in essence is basically a revamped Mercedes-Benz NG chassis with a few added driver comforts and electronic assistance and diagnosis.
 Therefore, it is a much more comfortable ride than its predecessor.
 There are at least two versions of Mercedes Benz SK that got licensed manufacturing by other companies.

 1989

 The SK series is basically a mere evolution of the Neue Generation, which was built up to the year 1989.
 There were few changes to the cab: radiator grill and wind leading plates were combined optically, and the lower edges of the side windows were made with a progressive decline towards the front.
 This design feature had already been realized in 1977 with the T1 and in 1984 with the LN series.